ahlkhoo/ZoomParticipantsOnly/README.md

 * Get [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
 Follow the prompts.

 #### Install Userscript
 The userscript removes the video section of the Zoom web client and activates the participants list.
-It also zooms in the browser by 200%, thereby increasing visibiliy of the names of the participants, and also if the participant raises his/her virtual hand.
+It also zooms in the browser by 350%, thereby increasing visibiliy of the names of the participants, and also if the participant raises his/her virtual hand.

 * Get the [Tampermonkey - Zoom Participants only user script](https://gist.github.com/ahlkhoo/fcf9a3a07fb308e956bcc973df5bf076)
 * Create a new script via the Tampermonkey menu.
-* Copy the userscript in the gist above into the Tampermonkey userscript and save.
+* Copy the userscript in the gist above into the Tampermonkey userscript and save (File>Save).

 ## Putting it all together
 * Open a new Zoom web client.